ixdlabs/django-api-template/README.md

 ```

 #### Miniconda (Alternative)

+> Do not follow this if you are using `venv` (Previous section) or a similar virtual environment.

 Install [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to create a new virtual
 environment for project dependencies.
 Then use the following command to create the new environment.
 You may need to